Created by FindLaw's team of legal writers and editors | Last reviewed October 05, 2023

 Trade schools, like other educational institutions, must adhere to special education laws.
 They must offer inclusive education programs for learners with disabilities.

 Vocational Schooling in Place of High School

-Nearly every high school across the country has some sort of vocational course offering, ranging from auto shop and woodworking to computer programming and photography.
-These classes, however, are usually single course offerings not necessarily targeted toward practical job skills for a lifelong career in that field.
+Nearly every high school curriculum has some sort of vocational course offering.
+These courses include auto workshops, woodworking, computer programming, and photography.
+These classes, however, are usually single-course offerings.
+They are generally introductory.
+Usually, they are not adequate to prepare students for a lifelong career in that field.

-Though most vocational high schools are desirable programs that accept applications from all types of students, some school districts have vocational programs only available to students who are invited or who meet certain requirements.
-These programs are often made available only to students in danger of failing their high school classes as a way to get them more engaged in their schooling by doing hands-on work that they enjoy.
+Some school districts have vocational programs only available to students who are invited.
+Students in these programs usually must meet specific requirements.
+These programs are often available only to students in danger of failing their high school classes.
+They are seen as a way to get them more engaged in their schooling by doing hands-on work that they enjoy.

 Vocational Schooling After High School

-Rather than functioning as alternative high schools, many vocational and technical schools are post-secondary institutions where students can earn post-high school certificates and degrees.
-These programs usually require prospective students to either have a high school diploma or to obtain a general equivalency diploma (GED).
+Many trade and technical schools are postsecondary institutions.
+Students can earn post-high school certificates and degrees.
+These programs usually require prospective students to have either a high school diploma or a general equivalency diploma (GED) before attending.